SEO Services For Small Business

 Set Your Goals

 One of the first questions we ask our clients is “What are you trying to accomplish?”.
 The short answer is usually to rank well on Google.
 But it’s helpful to be a little more specific.
 Rank well for what?
 You should do a little digging on your own to see where you rank for critical keywords to get a sense of where you are in the rankings and where you’d like to be.
 Some businesses find themselves in very competitive industries and this may impact what are realistic goals in a given time period.
-Having a set of goals gives you specific items to discuss with a prospective SEO provider.
+Having a set of goals gives you specific items to discuss with a prospective SEO company.

 Determine Your Budget

 Like setting your goals, you need to determine what you’re willing to spend.
 Good SEO isn’t cheap and cheap SEO isn’t worth it.
 You can usually get a quick bump in rankings in 2 to 3 months but to solidify a top position in a competitive space can take much longer.
 Also, SEO isn’t a one and done deal, it really does need ongoing effort.
 Your competitors also want top spots and Google is continually changing how it indexes sites.
 The ideal approach is to determine what you can afford on a regular basis.
-Either way, you should figure out what you are willing to pay and how you will determine if it’s worth it.
+Either way, you should figure out what you are willing to pay and how you will determine if SEO is worth it.

 Find the Right SEO Provider for Small Business

 With all this knowledge and preparation, you’re ready to find your SEO provider.
 SEO services for small business can provide a significant boost to your business levels.
-Like hiring any service provider, it makes sense to talk no less than 3 SEO providers unless you’re acting on a referral and know what and who you’re getting.
-Your SEO provider will become a key partner in your digital marketing efforts so treat this like hiring a new employee:
+Like hiring any service provider, it makes sense to talk no less than 3 SEO companies unless you’re acting on a referral and know what and who you’re getting.
+Your SEO consultant will become a key partner in your digital marketing efforts so treat this like hiring a new employee:

 - Are they pleasant and courteous to talk to?